mollerse/step-by-step-sequencer/README.md

 ### Why are we doing this?

-A high precision and robust timing is neccessary to create audio that is able to keep a steady rhythm.
+A high precision and robust timing is necessary to create audio that is able to keep a steady rhythm.
 The other clocks in the browser are not designed for or suited for this task.

 ## Tempo and BPM